cbrnr/python-intro-short/README.md

 9. [Dictionaries](09-Dictionaries/09-Dictionaries.md)
 10. [Modules and packages](10-Modules_and_Packages/10-Modules_and_Packages.md)
 11. [Input and output](11-Input_and_Output/11-Input_and_Output.md)
-12. Numerical Data
+12. Numerical data
-13. Tabular Data
+13. Tabular data
-14. Graphics
+14. Visualizing data